rahulstox/planora/LEARN.md

 planora is your one-stop platform for all travel-related needs.
 From booking flights, trains, or buses to renting vehicles, reserving hotels, or exploring curated travel guides, planora offers a seamless and user-friendly experience.
 Our mission is to make travel planning effortless, affordable, and enjoyable for everyone.

-This project is being developed as part of **GSSoC 2025**, providing contributors with an opportunity to collaborate, learn, and build a real-world application.
+The project is actively maintained by the core Planora team along with community contributors.

 ---